PyDataAgents/PyDataAgents/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## What's new? | Upcoming Features

-- prompt based generation of Agents in form of a CLI and REST API
+- prompt based generation of Agents in form of executable scripts, a CLI or REST API (as Developer Feature)